zglong182/spring-example/README.md

+### Java Spring template project

-This project is created from a GitLab [Project Template](https://docs.gitlab.com/ce/gitlab-basics/create-project.html)
+This project is based on a GitLab [Project Template](https://docs.gitlab.com/ee/gitlab-basics/create-project.html)

-Additions and changes to the project can be proposed [on the original project](https://gitlab.com/gitlab-org/project-templates/spring)
+Additions and changes to the project can be proposed in the [original project](https://gitlab.com/gitlab-org/project-templates/spring)

+### CI/CD with Auto DevOps

+This template is compatible with [Auto DevOps](https://docs.gitlab.com/ee/topics/autodevops/).

+If Auto DevOps is not already enabled for this project, you can [turn it on](https://docs.gitlab.com/ee/topics/autodevops/#enabling-auto-devops) in the project settings.
+Otherwise, you can create a custom `.gitlab-ci.yml` file and customize it.